sunyw99/MIPS-Computer-Simulation/README.md

 * The arithmetic-logical instructions *add*, *addi*, *sub*, *and*, *andi*, *or*, and *slt*
 * The jumping instructions branch equal (*beq*), branch not equal (*bne*), and jump (*j*)

 For more detailed descriptions and requirements, please refer to <i>ProjectDescription.pdf</i>.
+For simulation results and conclusions, please refer to <i>ProjectReport.pdf</i>.